 S.Pellegrino Young Chef 2016: All the Action from Day 2 of the Grand Final

-There might have been torrential rain outside, but it did little to dampen the efforts of the remaining 10 young chefs and their teams competing for S.Pellegrino Young Chef 2016: they all were hard at work inside their respective kitchens at The Mall, since early morning, ready to present their dishes to the Seven Sages for tasting.
+There might have been torrential rain outside, but it did little to dampen the efforts of the remaining 10 young chefs and their teams competing for S.Pellegrino Young Chef 2016 on day 2 of the competition: hard at work inside their respective kitchens at The Mall, since early morning, the were ready to present their dishes to the Seven Sages for tasting.

 The three young chefs will now compete on the last day of the Grand Final, with just one young chef being crowned S.Pellegrino Young Chef 2016.